rohanjha1992/thebitlifecoin/README.md

-thebitlifecoin (tbl) is a cryptocurrency.
+thebitlifecoin (TBL) is a cryptocurrency.

 Installation
 ===========================